Programme information and education partners

 - Touring pro: 16+ years old

 Coaches devise a tournament plan with each player which is monitored and reviewed continually.
 Very often coaches will watch or even pastorally manage the players at events.
-Last year Team Bath MCTA coaches spent more than 400 combined days at tournaments working with our players.
+Team Bath coaches spend more than 400 combined days a year at tournaments working with our players.

 All players will have to fit into existing training groups.
 As a guide, players should be competing (at a minimum) in Grade 3 national domestic events.
 Player need to attend a trial at Bath to be assessed for if and how we can work with them.

 Team Bath Tennis expect players who wish to join to have the ambition to try to become professional tour players.
 We do not expect all players to achieve this.
 We will commit to helping players who are fully committed to training and competition.

 Team Bath Tennis has long-standing links with three leading schools, both state and independent, all situated within a couple of miles of the University of Bath.
 The schools are focused on providing support to the athletes whilst equipping them with GCSEs and A Levels within a strong mainstream academic experience.

 Established systems are in place to provide support to performance players.
 Players receive up to 20 hours of training per week.
 These include: